Wednesday, March 29, 2006

 It used to kill me to see how nuns were portrayed in movies and on T.V.
 They were always these saintly, soft-spoken, attractive (say what?) young women who were so holy they damn near glowed.
 Oh, for Christ's sake, I'd wail, what world are you dimwits living in?

-Later on, Catholic school survivors began writing the truth, so we got plays like "Sister Mary Ignatius Explains it All to Do."
+Later on, Catholic school survivors began writing the truth, so we got plays like "Sister Mary Ignatius Explains it All to You."
 That show is a little severe, even for a Catholic school survivor like myself, but it does blow the holy nun cliche to hell, where it belongs.

 My 50th birthday is less than two years away and I know I should forget these episodes and forgive these awful women.
 But I can't seem to do it.
 I'm still angry, after all this time.